backstage/backstage/plugins/tech-insights-backend-module-jsonfc/api-report.md

 import { BooleanCheckResult } from '@backstage/plugin-tech-insights-common';
 import { CheckResponse } from '@backstage/plugin-tech-insights-common';
 import { CheckValidationResponse } from '@backstage/plugin-tech-insights-common';
-import { DynamicFactCallback } from 'json-rules-engine';
 import { FactChecker } from '@backstage/plugin-tech-insights-common';
-import { FactOptions } from 'json-rules-engine';
 import { Logger as Logger_2 } from 'winston';
 import { TechInsightCheck } from '@backstage/plugin-tech-insights-common';
 import { TechInsightCheckRegistry } from '@backstage/plugin-tech-insights-common';